6 Author Website Tips for Success

 For example, you might love to travel and take pictures of exotic locales.
 You might also write instructional manuals for using modern digital cameras.
 Your author website will need to appeal to photographers, but that does not mean your blog should be a travelogue of your adventures.
 If this isn’t the material that appeals to your audience, you may drive them away from your site!

 With a good sense of what your readers want, aim to serve up new content on a regular schedule.
-Data shows that posting more often (upwards of 16 posts a month) leads to better traffic and click through for businesses, but as an individual author, you’re probably not in a position to generate content at that volume.
+Data shows that posting more often (upwards of 16 posts a month) leads to better traffic and click-through for businesses, but as an individual author, you’re probably not in a position to generate content at that volume.

 Instead, you must determine for yourself how to plan your blog.
 Here’s some great advice from marketing guru Neil Patel about how to find the “sweet spot” for posting frequency.